Q: When did you first start Choosing Voluntary Simplicity?

 Q: What ideas would you like people to take away with them from this blog?

-A: Mostly that being frugal and living simply are choices that will give you a better, happier, more productive life.
-I’m always surprised to realize how apprehensive some people are about embracing frugality or simplicity, and I hope to show by example that it is possible to live well… and normally… by living the version of frugality and simplicity that is the best fit for you.
+A: Mostly that living simply is a choice that will give you a better, happier, more productive life.
+I’m always surprised to realize how apprehensive some people are about embracing simplicity, and I hope to show by example that it is possible to live well… and normally… by living the version of simplicity that is the best fit for you.

 It truly stuns and humbles me that so many people from so many countries are reading what I write.
 I am so grateful to the amazing number of people who have taken the time to write personal messages to me.
 Thank you… I appreciate them all so much… and I would love to hear from YOU.